Alessio Canessa

-Alessio Canessa (born 12 September 1999) is an Italian football player.
-He plays for Pro Livorno Sorgenti in Serie D.
+Alessio Canessa (born 12 September 1999) is an Italian football player who plays for Serie D club Ghiviborgo.

 Club career

 He is a product of Livorno youth teams and spent the 2017–18 season on loan to Serie D club Ponsacco.

 He made his Serie B debut for Livorno on 9 December 2018 in a game against Foggia, as a starter.